Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Conclusion and discussion

-To have a better understanding of the processes at work at the onset of the shock revival, a non-linear analysis of the dynamics of the fluid would be necessary.
-It would shed light on how rotation acts in the saturation mechanism \citep{guilet10b} and show how the system evolves from the linear phase to the explosion.
-This last part would give information on the signatures of linear phenomena that may remain in the explosion signal.
+To gain a better understanding of the processes at work at the onset of the shock revival, a non-linear analysis of the dynamics of the fluid would be necessary.
+It would shed light on how rotation acts on the saturation mechanism \citep{guilet10b} and show how the system evolves from the linear phase to the explosion.
+This last part would give information on the signatures of linear phenomena that may remain observable in the multimessenger signal.

 One should keep in mind that our model is idealised in many respects.
-We assume a very simple equation of state of ideal gas with $\gamma=4/3$, dissociation is taken into account as a fixed energy sink, neutrinos are parameterised through analytical cooling and heating terms.
+We assumed an ideal gas equation of state with $\gamma=4/3$, dissociation was taken into account as a fixed energy sink, neutrinos were parameterised through analytical cooling and heating terms.
 We also did not describe the equatorial swelling of the PNS due to the centrifugal force.
 This effect increases the neutrinosphere radius, leading to cooler neutrinos and a smaller heating rate in the equatorial plane.
 As discussed above, such a centrifugal effect is expected to be very small at low/intermediate rotation rates ($j<0.3$) but can become significant for the fastest rotations considered in this analysis.
 Part of this complexity is avoided by displaying our results as a function of $\chi$ rather than the heating rate.
-Note that, when $\chi$ is kept constant and the rotation increased, the heating constant $\tilde{A}_{\rm h}$ decreases, in a qualitatively similar way to the expected impact of the neutrinosphere swelling.
+Note that when $\chi$ is kept constant and the rotation increased, the heating constant $\tilde{A}_{\rm h}$ decreases, in a qualitatively similar way to the expected impact of the neutrinosphere swelling.

-The centrifugal force induces a deformation with respect to the spherical symmetry, which is challenging to take into account in our formalism because it would couple different spherical harmonics.
-To avoid such a complexity, we restrained our analysis to the equatorial plane while keeping the effect of convergence in spherical geometry.
+The centrifugal force induces a deformation with respect to the spherical symmetry \citep{fujisawa19}, which is challenging to take into account in our formalism because it would couple different spherical harmonics.
+To avoid such a complexity, we restrained our analysis to the equatorial plane while keeping the effect of radial convergence in spherical geometry.
 As a result, our conclusions are limited to modes with spherical harmonics indices $m=\pm l$ and cannot describe the dynamics outside the equatorial plane, such as convective motions along the polar axis.
 The equatorial non-axisymmetric modes described here are nonetheless expected to dominate the dynamics in most of the parameter space except at $\chi\gtrsim5 - 5.5$ and slow to moderate rotation, where axisymmetric convective modes are expected to be more unstable.